 Nowadays, the luxury of having software that combines all inventory management into a single dashboard is more of a necessity.
 The software’s gradual shift from luxurious to essential took place mainly because of the drop in price.

 Given the importance of inventory management, the option to automate to a top notch standard is barely a consideration.
-Now, that you can do it for as low as $29 a month, there’s no business too small to not cover the difference with all the extra time gained.
+Because of the variety of the different pricing, plans there’s no business too small to not cover the difference with all the extra time gained.